UNR-College-of-Engineering/computing-docs/guides/remote/sap2000_csibridge_etabs.md

 # Updating SAP 2000 24, CSiBridge 2016, and ETABS 20

-UNR has an upcoming license server change for the SAP 2000 24 program.
+UNR has an upcoming license server change for the programs listed above.
 Therefore, we have to manually update the license server beforehand.

 **Note: If you have SAP 2000 18 and/or ETABS 18, those applications are no longer updated by their respective companies, which means you will have to install SAP 2000 24 and ETABS 20 instead.**